dmoreira317/CRA-Calc-React/README.md

 ## CRA Basic Calculator as PWA
 A calculator built in React, created with create-react-app and PWA as template.
-And it features a bit of bootstarpping.
+And it features a bit of bootstrapping.

 #### Features
 - A calculator which displays all possible operations on-screen.